ebellocchia/bip_utils/README.md

 ### Construction from private key

-Finally, a Bip class can be constructed directly from a private key.
+A Bip class can be constructed directly from a private key.
 Like *Bip32*, the key will be considered a master key since there is no way to recover the key derivation data from the key bytes.\
 Therefore, the returned object will have a depth equal to zero, a zero chain code and parent fingerprint.

 **Code example**